 Unfortunately, though, none of them is arranged in such a way that the $k=9$ phases cancel for all $\Delta$.
 This does not guarantee a positive partial transpose, and indeed, all of the solutions (which we were barely able to check) are not PPT.
 Therefore, we conjecture that no PPT entangled $k$-displacement homogeneous dichotomous Bell diagonal states exist for $d_A=d_B>4$.

 Finally, let us turn to the case of unequal dimensions $d_A < d_B$.
 While these states are by construction diagonal in the generalized Bell basis, their Bloch representation fails to yield a direct operator Schmidt decomposition, making the evaluation of criteria like CCNR more cumbersome.
-Nevertheless, we can numerically optimize over the set of Bell diagonal states, demanding that they are PPT, but maximizing their violation w.r.t.~CCNR.
-Demanding additionally a dichotomous probability matrix yields two different states up to cyclic permutations of the rows and columns.
+Nevertheless, we can numerically optimize over the set of dichotomous Bell diagonal states, demanding that they are PPT, but maximizing their violation w.r.t.~CCNR.
+For local dimensions $d_A=3$ and $d_B=4$, we obtain -- up to cyclic permutations of the rows and columns -- two different states, depicted in figures~\ref{fig:pattern34A} and~\ref{fig:pattern34B}.

+For $d_A=4$ and $d_B=6$, we obtain two different states (again up to cyclic permutations of the rows and columns).
 The first one is displayed in Fig.~\ref{fig:pattern46A} and given by the probability matrix

 and the other one is displayed in Fig.~\ref{fig:pattern46B} and defined by

 Both exhibit a CCNR value of